BlockchainInstituteChi/weteachblockchain.org/_collections/_faq/how-to-buy-bitcoin.md

 sticky: true
 ---

 <span>One of the biggest problems that has kept the average person from buying <a href="/faq/what-is-cryptocurrency/" target="_blank">cryptocurrency</a> has been the previous difficulty of the purchasing process.
 Simply put, people were too intimidated by the process.
 As a result, many who were interested in crypto would end up declining to take the leap of purchasing cryptocurrency.
-Whether you want to buy Bitcoin, buy Ethereum, or buy crypto <a href="/faq/coins-vs-tokens/" target="_blank">tokens</a> of a different name, we have you covered with 3 different ways to trade cryptocurrencies!</span>
+Whether you want to buy Bitcoin, buy Ethereum, or buy other cryptocurrencies <a href="/faq/coins-vs-tokens/" target="_blank">tokens</a> of a different name, we have you covered with 3 different ways to trade cryptocurrencies!</span>

 <span>These were valid concerns a few years ago, as the cryptocurrency ecosystem and the tools to enter it were still in early development.
 The past few years have seen a lot of innovation in the space, providing much easier ways to enter the blockchain community by purchasing cryptocurrency.
 Confusing applications have been improved, resulting in a much easier crypto purchasing process.
-The idea that it is difficult for the average person to buy crypto has now been turned into a misconception.
+The idea that it is difficult for the average person to buy bitcoin has now been turned into a misconception.
 Each purchasing method varies in ease of use, fees, and identity verification.
-Here are the top ways to buy cryptocurrency:</span>
+Here are the top ways to buy bitcoin:</span>
 {% include callouts/callout.html
     bodyText='Not yet feeling confident enough to send & receive blockchain transactions?
 Enroll in <a href="/crypto-curious/" target="_blank">The Crypto Curious Course</a> and go from Curious to Confident!'
 %}
 <h2>1.
-Buy Crypto via Online Exchanges</h2>
+Buy Bitcoin via Online Exchanges</h2>
 <img src="/assets/img/Exchanges.jpg">
 <h3>What are cryptocurrency exchanges?</h3>
 <span>Crypto exchanges, like a stock market, operate as a network of buyers and sellers.
 Large institutions buy and sell in substantial volumes, meaning that you can usually find someone to buy from.</span>
 <span>The past few years have been eventful for cryptocurrency exchanges.
 They went from navigating uncertain regulations and providing basic, yet confusing, crypto management software to gaining legal accreditation and putting out easier-to-use tools.</span>
 <h3>How do Crypto Exchanges Work?</h3>
 <span>These cryptocurrency exchanges function just like any stock trading platform or foreign currency exchange.
 They use simple market mechanics to facilitate trades.
 Often, a cryptocurrency trading platform has a very similar interface to online stock trading interfaces.</span>
-<span>While there are many exchanges that allow you to buy cryptocurrency, the most popular for new users is Coinbase.
+<span>While there are many exchanges that allow you to buy bitcoin, the most popular for new users is Coinbase.
 Headquartered in San Francisco, the exchange has received the necessary regulatory approval to operate over 100 countries, giving its users extra peace of mind.
-Coinbase.com offers users the option to use fiat currency to buy cryptocurrencies such as Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin, Tezos, and many others, already serving over 15 million customers.</span>
+Coinbase.com offers users the option to use fiat currency to buy various cryptocurrencies such as Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin, Tezos, and many others, already serving over 15 million customers.</span>

 {% include callouts/callout.html
     bodyText='Other popular cryptocurrency exchanges include <a href="https://www.binance.com/" target="_blank">Binance</a> and <a href="https://gemini.com/" target="_blank">Gemini</a>.
 Availability varies by location.'
 %}
-<h3>Pros & Cons of buying crypto via exchange</h3>
+<h3>Pros & Cons of buying bitcoin via exchange</h3>
 <h4>Pros</h4>
 <ul>
   <li>Online exchanges allow the purchase of cryptocurrency at any time.</li>